bastian-pnptc/premaster/index.md

   intro: >
     You will start your master’s degree with a bigger network, more experience, insights in different industries and a boost of motivation.
 And we will continue to be on your side!
 This is in for you as PreMaster Alumni:
   perks:
-    - Your supervisor will be your mentor in case you need expert guidance
+    - Your Plug and Play supervisor will be your mentor in case you need expert guidance
-    - A position as a working student if it fits your schedule
+    - A position as a working student if it fits the circumstances
     - Visit all of our events globally to keep growing your network and meeting new friends
-    - Need a topic and an adviser for your master thesis?
-We will support you.
+    - Need support with your master thesis?
+We’re happy to help!
 focus:
   title: <span class="very-small">Pick your</span><br><span class="big">focus.</span>
   intro: >